EU to discuss arms exports to Turkey with NATO and U.S., Merkel says

 ($1 = 0.8253 euros)

-Additional reportiny by Paul Carrel, Thomas Escritt, Maria Sheahan in Berlin; Editing by Andrew Heavens
+Additional reporting by Paul Carrel, Thomas Escritt, Maria Sheahan in Berlin, Tuvan Gumrukcu and Ece Toksabay in Ankara; Editing by Andrew Heavens

 Our Standards: The Thomson Reuters Trust Principles.